 As shown on Figure 10, Flood Hazards, the flood prone portion of the planning area runs adjacent to the San Jacinto River.
-Within the Lakeview/Nuevo planning area, the 100-year floodplain follows the San Jacinto River and most greatly affects lowland areas.
+Lakeview/Nuevo planning area, the 100-year floodplain follows the San Jacinto River and most greatly affects lowland areas.
 If approved, the proposed San Jacinto River Channelization Project would significantly reduce the size and threat of the 100-year flood to the Lakeview/Nuevo residents.
-As depicted by the dashed green line on Figure 10, Flood Hazards, the 100-year floodplain once the proposed channelization project is completed would be considerably narrower throughout the valley in the
+As depicted by the dashed green line on Figure 10, Flood Hazards, the 100year floodplain once the proposed channelization project is completed would be considerably narrower throughout the valley in the Lakeview/Nuevo planning area.
+There are also a series of Dam Hazard Zones within the Lakeview/Nuevo planning area.
+Failure of the Lake Perris Dam may cause flooding along the 100-year floodplain and into developed areas.
+Many techniques may be used to address the danger of flooding, such as avoiding development of floodplains, altering the water channels, utilizing specialized building techniques, elevating structures in floodplains, and enforcing setbacks.
+This set of policies addresses the hazards associated with flooding and dam inundation.

-Since 1965, eleven Gubernatorial and Presidential flood disaster declarations have been declared for Riverside County.
-State law generally makes local government agencies responsible for flood control in California.
+Since 1965, eleven

+Gubernatorial and

+Presidential flood disaster

+declarations have been

+declared for Riverside

+County.
+State law

+generally makes local

+government agencies

+responsible for flood

+control in California.